COMPSYS 704 : Advanced Embedded Systems

 Campus Experience

-Attendance is expected at scheduled activities including labs/clinics.
+Attendance is expected at scheduled activities including lectures and labs/clinics.

 Lectures will be available as recordings.
 Other learning activities (labs) will not be available as recordings.